 Keep the Important Pieces Above the Fold

 The most effective landing pages waste no time in getting to the point.
 To ensure the most crucial information is at the top, refer to the inverted pyramid technique.

 This is typically comprised of the header, text, imagery, or video that users see before they have to scroll.

 There’s a reason why “limited-time offer” and “we’re running out” are common marketing phrases.
 By creating a time or resources scarcity, you can gently nudge your visitors to take action on your website faster than they would have originally.

-But, these need to be real offers.
-You don’t want to promote a deal that doesn’t exist as doing so can be detrimental to your brand.
+But, these need to be actual offers.
+You don’t want to promote a deal that doesn’t exist, as doing so can be detrimental to your brand.

 Remove Your Navigation Menu